smartsheet-samples/python-read-write-sheet/README.md

 ## Setup
+Install the smartsheet Python SDK from [pypi](https://pypi.python.org/pypi/smartsheet-python-sdk)

+- `pip install smartsheet --upgrade`

+## Configure
-Import the sample data from "Sample Sheet.xlsx" into a new sheet
+- Import the sample data from "Sample Sheet.xlsx" into a new sheet

-Update the python-read-write-sheet.py file with these two settings:
+- Update the python-read-write-sheet.py file with these two settings:
   * An API access token, obtained from the Smartsheet Account button, under Personal settings
+    (Alternatively, set a system environment variable `SMARTSHEET_ACCESS_TOKEN` to the value of your token)

   * The Sheet Id, obtained from sheet properties

-Build and run the application.
+## Build and run the application.
+- `python python-read-write-sheet.py`

 The rows marked "Complete" will have the "Remaining" value set to 0.
-(Note that you will have to refresh in the desktop application to see the changes)
+(Note that you will have to refresh in the desktop application to see the changes.)

+A log file named `rwsheet.log` will accumulate information about API calls.

 ## See also
 - http://smartsheet-platform.github.io/api-docs/